-- 8-10 chopped pitted black olives
+- 10 pitted black olives finely chopped

 Preheat the oven to 200°C(fan)/220°C/gas mark 7.
 Cover a baking sheet with greaseproof baking paper.

-Brush the tops with milk and bake in the preheated oven for 15-20 minutes until golden brown on top.
+Brush the tops with a little extra milk and bake in the preheated oven for 20 minutes until golden brown on top.

 Remove from the oven and allow to cool slightly.
 These are really nice served warm, but also good the next day.
 If not eating immediately allow to cool on a wire rack and store in an airtight container.